chilts/nice-route53/README.md

 Caveat: if you try to create a zone for ```example.org```, we send a ```CallerReference``` of ```example.org```.
 This is so that you will get an error if you try to create a second zone for the same domain name.
-If you *actually* want to create a 2nd zone for the same domain name, you should use the low-level API for ```CreateHostedZone``` that awssum-amazon-route53 provides - this library won't do that for you.
+If you *actually* want to create a 2nd zone for the same domain name, you should use the low-level API using `aws-sdk` from Amazon.
+This library won't do that for you.

 ### .zoneInfo() ###